Come to Your Senses (Restorative Recovery)

 David said, “May God, the Rock of my salvation, be exalted!”
 The most meaningful synonym of the word ‘salvation’ is recovery.
 This is what David experienced and what God would love for you to experience today.
 Please, even now, reach out to a reachable accessible Father and tell Him whatever it is you need to tell Him, and discover a wonderful treasure that will set your soul free and lead you into the new life experience of real peace and real joy.

 In the end, David was about building the Temple to the Lord.
-While David experienced a history of addiction to selfishness that led to consequences beyond imagination suffered by his family as well as an entire nation—Hundreds of thousands of people were impacted directly by David’s choices as a result of obsession and addiction to self—his legacy would include his commitment to doing the work required to fulfill the plan and purpose of God.
+While David experienced a history of addiction to selfishness that led to consequences beyond imagination suffered by his family as well as an entire nation—Hundreds of thousands of people were directly impacted by David’s choices as a result of obsession and addiction to self—his legacy would include his commitment to doing the work required to fulfill the plan and purpose of God.

 Then King David turned to the entire assembly and said, “My son Solomon, whom God has clearly chosen as the next king of Israel, is still young and inexperienced.
 The work ahead of him is enormous, for the Temple he will build is not for mere mortals—it is for the Lord God himself!
 Using every resource at my command, I have gathered as much as I could for building the Temple of my God.
 Now there is enough gold, silver, bronze, iron, and wood, as well as great quantities of onyx, other precious stones, costly jewels, and all kinds of fine stone and marble.
 “And now, because of my devotion to the Temple of my God, I am giving all of my own private treasures of gold and silver to help in the construction.
 This is in addition to the building materials I have already collected for his holy Temple.
+1 Chronicles 29:1-3 (NLT)

 David became fearless in his pursuit of obediently serving the Lord God in preparation of the Temple.
 His heart of repentant obedience and commitment to serving of God was the crowning jewel of a roller coaster existence.
 David’s recovery and final legacy ultimately was a 180 degree turn from doing whatever he could to gratify is addictive impulses to giving everything back to God that was God’s (on loan to David) in the first place.
 He surrendered all of his prosperous resources and wealth to the building of the Temple, a place where the Spirit of God would literally dwell.